StepKie/MtgCsvHelper/README.md

 * The left hand side of the mappings should be adapted to match the desired format (csv header row)
 * For some columns, there is additional configuration needed (for example, how the _Finish_ is encoded
 * For the _Condition_ category, note that different sites use different scales (sometimes 6, sometimes 7 different values, as well as different naming schemes).
 Hence, there is no canonical mapping
+* The Language.Mappings only needs to be defined if it differs from the default
 * Some formats (e.g. CARDKINGDOM) should not be used for imports, since they contain very few columns

 ## TODOs